 - Feeling exhausted and weak

-When I first became ill with UC at twelve years old; I ended up weighing just 5 stone.
-I’m not exaggerating when I say my parents thought I was dying; I was refusing to eat because I felt so unwell, and they had to have several strong words with my local GP before I even got a hospital appointment.
+When I first became ill with UC I ended up weighing just 5 stone.
+I’m not exaggerating when I say my parents thought I was dying.
+I was refusing to eat because I felt so unwell and they had to have several strong words with my local GP before I even got a hospital appointment.
+My GP initially mis-diagnosed all of my symptoms as hemorrhoids.
 I missed almost a year of school because I was physically unable to leave the house.
 It was a rough time, but I don’t really remember too much of it because I was young, and the doctors spoke to my parents about the serious stuff.
-I just remember gorging on doughnuts when I eventually felt better.
+I just remember stuffing my face with doughnuts when I eventually felt better.

-Through medication (a combination of Azathioprine, Mezavant, Hydrocortisone foam and Salofalk foam), sheer determination, and the support of my family and The Royal London Hospital; I have managed to live a pretty brilliant life without Ulcerative Colitis getting in the way.
+Through medication (a combination of Azathioprine, Mezavant, Hydrocortisone foam and Salofalk foam enemas), sheer determination, and the support of my family and The Royal London Hospital; I have managed to live a pretty brilliant life without UC ruining things.
 I can do pretty much everything everyone else does, mainly because I’ve got some sweet drugs (all legal) that keep me on track.
-However, even when things are going well with my condition; I still hesitate about staying over at friends houses, going away on holiday, and going to Music Festivals.
+However, even when things are going well with my condition, I still hesitate about staying over at friends houses, going away on holiday and going to Music Festivals.

-Sure, I might hit lucky and be symptom free on the weekend of Reading/Glastonbury; but I won’t know that until the time has arrived, so spending hundreds of pounds on a ticket months in advance, seems like a huge risk.
-When I get there, there’s also the camping situation, and of course; the shared toilet facilities.
-My friends have explained that usually, there won’t be queues for the toilets; but what if there’s a queue on the day where all hell is breaking loose in my bowel; shall I just do as the bears do, and shit in the woods?
-I don’t know if I’m cut out for that (no judgement if you’ve ever done that btw; when you gotta go, you gotta go!)
+Sure, I might hit lucky and be symptom free on the weekend of Reading/Glastonbury, but I won’t know that until the time has arrived, so spending hundreds of pounds on a ticket months in advance, seems like a huge risk.
+When I get there, there’s also the camping situation, and of course…the shared toilet facilities.
+My friends have explained that usually there won’t be huge queues for the toilets – but what if there’s a queue on the day where all hell is breaking loose in my bowel?
+Shall I just do as the bears do and shit in the woods?
+I don’t know if I’m cut out for that (no judgement if you’ve ever done that, when you gotta go, you gotta go!)
 Also, the pain is pretty unbearable at times, so I really don’t want to be surrounded by hundreds of people when my insides feel like they’re full of lava.
-If I’m feeling ill; I need privacy, and I’m unlikely to get that if I suddenly feel unwell in the middle of a mosh pit.
+If I’m feeling ill I need privacy, and I’m unlikely to get that if I suddenly feel unwell in the middle of a mosh pit.

-It’s not just the physical symptoms though; as with all long-term health conditions; the emotional symptoms are also difficult to deal with.
-If I suffer a relapse, I am usually prescribed a two month course of steroids.
+It’s not just the physical symptoms though.
+As with all long-term health conditions, the emotional symptoms are also difficult to deal with.
+If I suffer a relapse, I am usually prescribed a two month course of prednisolone steroids.
 Steroids are a wonder drug in the sense that they solve almost all of my UC symptoms.
 Emotionally, however, steroids tend to do a number on me.
-I have never been officially diagnosed with depression; but when I am on steroids, I enter in to a depressive state that is at times, very hard to deal with.
-I also find my hands shake for no reason; and I feel anxious about the most insignificant of things.
-I become conscious of a ‘heaviness’ in my head, which never goes away, and I feel compelled to sleep for eternity.
-On a vain/superficial level, my face puffs up; which, on top of everything else, makes me self conscious and insecure.
+I have never been officially diagnosed with depression, but when I am on steroids, I enter in to a depressive state that is very hard to deal with.
+I also find my hands shake for no reason and I feel anxious about the most insignificant of things.
+I become conscious of a persistent ‘heaviness’ in my head and I feel compelled to sleep for eternity.
+On a vain/superficial level, my face puffs up too, which, on top of everything else, makes me self conscious and insecure.

 DISCLAIMER: I want to differentiate between Irritable Bowel Disease (IBD) and Irritable Bowel Syndrome (IBS).
-Both are complicated conditions; but IBD is generally more severe and much more difficult to control than IBS, which can often be controlled by changes in lifestyle or diet.
-Changes like this can improve symptoms for sufferers of IBD, but they do not eradicate all symptoms, or cure the disease; the disease is permanent (for now.)
+Both are complicated conditions, but IBD is generally more severe and much more difficult to control than IBS, which can often be controlled by changes in lifestyle or diet.
+Changes like this can improve symptoms for sufferers of IBD, but they do not eradicate all symptoms, or cure the disease – the disease is permanent.